Avenel Football Club

 The club currently competes in the Kyabram District Football League, where it has been one of the more successful clubs winning six premierships over the last thirty years, including back to back premierships in 1978 & 1979 and 1984 & 1985.
-The Kyabram and District Football League is a football league that covers an area similar to that of the Goulburn Valley and Picola & District Football Leagues, the league currently contains thirteen clubs.

 Avenel shares a fierce rivalry with neighbours Nagambie.
 With the two clubs' Under 18 football sides playing for the Tabilk Cup each year.
 The Cup is donated by the Tabilk Junior Football Club, where the junior footballers under the age of 16 from both Avenel and Nagambie play jointly for the one club.

 The Swans also share a rivalry, along with a piece of silverware with Violet Town; the Scott Kanters-Peter Ryan Cup, which the two clubs play for annually.
 The cup is awarded to the team that wins the game between the two sides each year.
 If the two clubs play each other twice during the home and away season, then the cup is contested when the team presently holding the cup hosts the other club.

-The Avenel Football club fields three football sides in the Senior, Reserve and Under 18 divisions of the Kyabram and District Football League.
-The Club wear a predominantly white jumper with a red "V", like that of the old South Melbourne Football Club in the VFL.

 The most notable footballer of recent times to have played for Avenel Football Club is former AFL footballer Barry Hall, who played 289 games with St Kilda, Western Bulldogs and Sydney Swans, having previously played in the club's 1994 Under 18 premiership.